 West Basin purchases imported water solely from MWD and those purchases tie directly to its sale of imported water.
 West Basin's retail imported water sales have fluctuated over the last several years beginning with a 20% decline from 127,925 AF in FY 2007-08 to a low of 102,712 AF in FY 2010-11.
-In the following years as drought conditions and the economy improved, sales increase to 2,597 AF in FY 2011-12 and another 3,241 AF in FY 2012-13 and are projected to reach 109,000 by the end of FY 2013-14.
-However, with increased conservation messaging by the State and local agencies and increased conservation program funding from MWD, West Basin has assumed no increase over the FY 2013-14 Budget in its retail imported water sales of 106,000 AF.
+In the following years as drought conditions and the economy improved, sales increased 2,597 AF in FY 2011-12, 3,241 AF in FY 2012-13 and another 3,079 AF in FY 2013-14.
+However, with increased conservation messaging by the State and local agencies and increased conservation program funding from MWD, sales are projected to decrease in FY 2014-15 and reach only 105,000 AF.
+On April 1, 2015, Governor Brown issued an Executive Order that calls for statewide mandatory water reductions of 25 percent.
+In response, MWD approved a Level 3 (approximately 15%) water allocation plan to limit deliveries to its member agencies.
+West Basin's Level 3 allocation from MWD has been calculated to be approximately 100,000 AF for FY 2015-16 and has assumed it's retail imported sales for the FY 2015-16 Budget at 98,000 AF to provide a small level of buffer should consumers more aggressively conserve.

-West Basin injects barrier imported water into the Dominguez Gap Barrier and a mix of imported and recycled water into the West Coast Basin Barrier (Barrier) with a goal of injecting 100% recycled water into the Barrier.

-Actual imported water sales to both Barriers are expected to decrease from 11,320 AF in FY 2012-13 to a projected 7,500 AF in FY 2013-14.
-This decrease is expected to continue as West Basin strives to inject more recycled water into the West Coast Basin Barrier and the demand of imported water to the Dominguez Gap Barrier remains consistent with prior years
+Through WRD, West Basin provides imported water to inject into the Dominguez Gap Barrier and the West Coast Basin Barrier (Barrier) when the goal of injecting 100% recycled water into the Barrier cannot be met.
+Actual imported water sales to both Barriers are expected to decrease from 9,285 AF in FY 2013-14 to a projected 6,600 AF in FY 2014-15.
+This decrease was anticipated as West Basin strove to inject more recycled water into the West Coast Basin Barrier and the demand of imported water to the Dominguez Gap Barrier remained consistent with prior years.
+Budgeted imported water sales to both Barriers in FY 2015-2016 will slightly decline from 6,600 AF to 6,300 AF.